scala-native/scala-native/docs/contrib/compiler.rst

     sandbox/.3/target/scala-3.1.3/native/1.ll
     sandbox/.3/target/scala-3.1.3/native/0.ll

+Any method, including the ``main`` method, might be defined in any of these files.

 Locating the code you are interested in will require that you are familiar with the `LLVM assembly language <http://llvm.org/docs/LangRef.html>`_.
+As NIR is a subset of the LLVM assembly language, :ref:`nir` may be a gentler starting point.

 When working on the compiler plugin you'll need to clean the sandbox (or other Scala Native projects) if you want it to be recompiled with the newer version